andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 You can order ascending or descending based on a field

+## Limiting

+You can limit the number of documents to retrieve.

 # Redis

 Is a databas system that stores the information **in memmory**, used to **cache** as example.
 Speed is a characteristics of Redis.